gaarutyunov/input-mask-angular/projects/input-mask-angular/README.md

 ## Description

-`InputMaskAngular` is an Angular directive that uses [`ts-input-mask`](https://github.com/gaarutyunov/ts-input-mask) allowing to format user input on the fly.
+`InputMaskAngular` is an Angular library that uses [`ts-input-mask`](https://github.com/gaarutyunov/ts-input-mask) allowing to format user input on the fly.

 Based on [RadMadRobot's Input Mask Library](https://github.com/RedMadRobot/input-mask-android)